ml-cvd-prediction/ml-cvd-prediction.github.io/midterm_report.md

 Using 2 components in GMM and the given labels, we attempted to see how well the model is able to seperate the labels too.
 This did not yield very strong results with a 56 percent accuracy obtained using GMM model.
 For the future, we can try seperating on a redcuded feature set and try other methods to potentially increase the accuracy.

+### Next Steps

+For data preprocessing, our next steps are to perform data augmentation so there are more patients represented with no cardiovascular diseae.
+This will make our datset more balanced and prevent overfitting further.
+We also want to try a supervised method for feature reduction instead of PCA.

+For supervised learning algorithms, we plan to run an ensemble learning algorithm such as the Random Forest classifier and see if that improves accuracy/precision/recall.
+We also want to run logistic regression as it's well suited for classification.

+Lastly, we are lacking accuracy with our unsupervised learning algorithms, with both K-Means and GMM only producing slightly better classification than a random coin toss.
+We are hoping to improve these through more research into unsupervised methods for classification tasks with a large number of features.

 ## Timeline

 See [here](https://gtvault-my.sharepoint.com/:x:/g/personal/nmohanty8_gatech_edu/Ea0hvb17CY9PqYDmi1OoNPgBdbaerT9mzkF-UBq1l0d3eA?e=fmUT9p) for our Gantt Chart.